Aneesh495/VibeSocialMedia/README.md

 README.file Phase 1 Team Project -
 by: Aneesh, Lakshay, Garv, Tasha, and Amelia

-ALERT: The currentcode is not thread-safe yet as we are not spwanign multilple threads or user inputs yet.
+ALERT: The currentcode is not thread-safe yet as we are not spawning multilple threads or user inputs yet.
 The code will be made thread safe when client/server network functions are introduced.

 Database:
 We opt to store the data for our social media app using files.
 We decided it would be feasible to implement this as we could make use of buffered reader & writer to access user information conviniently.